The Relationship Between Peer Pressure And Addiction

 Help With Substance Use

 Regardless of whether or not peer pressure played a role in its development, a substance use disorder can be extremely hard to deal with alone.
-If you or someone you know is struggling with addiction, please reach out to a caring provider today.
+If you or someone you know is struggling with addiction, please reach out to a treatment provider today.
 Trying to fix the problem without help may seem easier, but these diseases are dangerous without the proper care.
 Help is ready and available, you just need to take the first step and reach out.